-Credit risk is managed according to the mandate parameters and the company internal credit risk policy.
+Credit risk is managed according to the mandate parameters and the Company's internal credit risk policy.
 Credit mitigation techniques are transaction dependent but may include, where appropriate, the right to be furnished with collateral or an equity injection by counterparties.

 No collateral was held on PICOF for the period under review.
-A total of R14 million of cash and cash equivalent was pledged as security (Refer to note 14).
-The company also utilises various models to guide limit setting as well as credit ratings from external rating agencies.
+A total of R21 million of cash and cash equivalent is pledged as security (refer to note 14).
+The Company also uses various models to guide limit setting as well as credit ratings from external rating agencies.
 Limits are approved by the relevant committees in accordance with the Board-approved delegation of authority.